 - Louisiana: 6%

 - Wyoming: 5%

 Natural gas is used in more than 50% of US homes for space heating and hot water.
-In addition, it is the first largest source of energy for electrical generation at the moment (2016), see figure 4, and is widely used in commercial and industrial sectors.
+In addition, it is the largest source of energy for electrical generation at the moment (2016), see figure 4, and is widely used in commercial and industrial sectors.
 Figure 5 illustrates the break-down by consuming sector.

 As shown in figure 5, power generation and industrial sectors have the largest natural gas consumption.

 Domestic production in the US (see figure 6) has grown dramatically in recent years due to the same advanced technologies that have allowed crude oil production to increase: “3-D” seismology, horizontal drilling and new “fracking” methods.
 All contribute to successful recoveries from hard formations such as the new “shales.”